abbywright/celestial-bodies-database/README.md

+## Celestial Bodies Database

-A database of Celestial Bodies in PostgreSQL created by following a tutorial from FreeCodeCamp.
+Build a database of Celestial Bodies using PostgreSQL.